meggieb/CourseraUCIData/README.md

 Now, here is how the run_analysis.R script works
  1. Gather the training dataset
   1. Gather the X data from the training set using read.table
    2. Since our end goal only needs data for the mean and standard deviation, the next step is to subset the data.
-In order to subset the data, there is a grep function to pull back the columns in the dataset that contain "mean" or "std".
-This information is stored in a variable named matches.
+    3. In order to subset the data, the names of the variables need to be gathered.
+These are gathered from the there is a grep function to pull back the columns in the dataset that contain "mean" or "std".
+There is a variable in this list named the meanfreq - I chose to include it because it is a weighted average, which is another way of saying mean.
+The column indices are stored in a variable named matches.
-   3. Subsets the mean and standard deviation from this X set using the variable named matches.
+   3. These indices are then applied to the X data set Subsets the mean and standard deviation from this X set using the variable named matches.
    4. This function also helps capture the column names for the data set.
 Using regular expressions, the parentheses and the dashes were extracted from the column names before the column were officially named.
   5. Now that the X data set is named for the training set, it needs to be merged with the subject information to see which subjects the information was captured for.
    6. The Subject training set is stored in UCIDataSetTrainSubject and named "Subjects"